iAnatoly/telegraf-input-dht_sensor/README.md

     # Check your wiring if you are not sure
     data_pin = 4

-    # see https://github.com/d2r2/go-dht for the meaning of this one.
-    # TL/DR: play with this parameter
-    boost_gpio_performance = true

     # number of retries in case of a failure
     number_of_retries = 3